Financial Samurai

 If you look up any Golden Gate Heights property on Zillow or Redfin, you’ll see 10 out of 10 marks or “exemplary” marks in the schools section, which includes Clarendon Alternative Elementary, Alice Fong Elementary (Cantonese and Mandarin immersion), Lowell High School (magnet school), Lycée Francais (French school).
 These high marks are in deep contrasts to many other public schools in the city.

-Unfortunately, the logic of getting into your local public school is not a guarantee in San Francisco.
+Unfortunately, getting into your local public school is not a guarantee in San Francisco.
 The public school is a lottery system that may get abolished.
 Some people the lottery system will eventually go away, creating an even bigger demand boom for GGH.

 If a resident wants to send their child to private school, they can send them to St. Ignatius College Prep about 20 blocks away in the Outer Sunset.
 There is also a fantastic preschool called Stepping Stone on 7th Avenue.

-Finally, the Chinese American International School, the best Mandarin immersion school in San Francisco, will start classes on a 5.5-acre campus on 19th Avenue across from Stonestown Mall.
+Finally, the Chinese American International School, the best Mandarin immersion school in San Francisco, will start classes on a 6.4-acre campus on 19th Avenue across from Stonestown Mall.
 The school is currently remodeling its buildings and will be ready by Fall 2024.
-The new school is huge for parents and students interested in CAIS.
-It is also great for families on the west side of the city.

 Stonestown Mall is also becoming a hub for some of the best cuisine in San Francisco.
 It is a great place for families and kids to hang out with a new Sports Basement, theater, and more. campus that will house Preschool through the 8th grade by 2023 on 19th Avenue across from Stonestown Mall.